lmburns/pass-vera/README.md

-    -r, --reencrypt      Reencrypt passwords when creating to new vera (use with --for-me) -f, --force          Force operation (i.e. even if mounted volume is active) -s, --status         Show status of pass vera (open or closed) -u, --usage          Show the space used and space available on the container -q, --quiet          Be quiet
+    -r, --reencrypt      Reencrypt passwords when creating to new vera (use with --for-me) -f, --force          Force operation (i.e. even if mounted volume is active) -s, --status         Show status of pass vera (open or closed) -u, --usage          Show space available and space used on the container -g, --conf           Generate configuration file
+    -q, --quiet          Be quiet
     -v, --verbose        Be verbose
     -d, --debug          Debug the launchd agent with a stderr file located in $HOME folder